softwarefactory-project/DLRN/contrib/README.rst

   pre-create some basic data (commits, CI votes and a user ``foo``, with password ``bar``).
 This can be useful for tests.

+- ``DLRNAPI_DBPATH``: if set to any value, the container will use this connection string to connect to a database supported by SQLAlchemy.
+If not set, it will default to a local SQLite3 database.

 - ``CONFIG_FILE``: if set to any value, the API will read that file to get its configuration options.
 See `https://raw.githubusercontent.com/softwarefactory-project/DLRN/master/dlrn/api/config.py`_ for a configuration file example.